Academic Policies - Undergraduate

 Students in good standing who have withdrawn from the University and who wish to return at a later date should follow the instructions given under Matriculation Status (Leave of Absence).
 Information concerning financial obligations to the University relative to the withdrawal policy will be found in the Financial Information section of this catalog.

-Degree candidates will lose their matriculation status after 5 years of non-enrollment.
-In such cases, the student should register for classes in accordance with current registration procedures.
+Degree candidates will lose their matriculation status after five years of non-enrollment.
+In such cases, the student can still register for classes in accordance with current registration procedures as a non-matriculated student.
 If, however, a student wishes to resume studies as a degree candidate after losing matriculative status, he or she needs to apply for readmission.
-Readmission applicants should contact the Office of Admission for the proper forms.
+Readmission applicants should contact the Admissions Office for the proper forms.

 Back To Top

-Students should obtain the proper form from the Registrar's Web Site and give to the proper department for approval.
-When approved, the Registrar's Office will update the student's record.
+Students should obtain the proper form from the Registration and Scheduling Services office or website and seek proper departmental approval.
+When approved the new major, minor, or concentration will be updated by Registration and Scheduling Services.
 Note that some programs require a minimum grade point average (GPA) for a major or minor change.
-See the appropriate department section for specific details.
+See the appropriate department's section for specific details.

 The attendance policy is left to the discretion of the faculty member.
 Each semester, it is the responsibility of the faculty member to inform the students in each class of the attendance requirements for that class.